ViscousTests/website/content/docs/how-to-work-with-others.md

    "Deep listening is an act of surrender.
 We risk being changed by what we hear."

 To expect people to readily do this is in my opinion expecting too much.
+Of course, putting effort into this process is necessary for many types of work;
+lots of problems arise when someone is not willing to *ever* do this.

+This article does a good job of providing a methodology for resolving friction around model-sharing:

 https://medium.dave-bailey.com/how-to-resolve-a-conflict-when-both-sides-are-right-1f375bc82f7f